vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/quotasandlimits/quotasandlimits.md

 {/tabs}

-Even if the quota for the total number of subnets in the project has been increased through technical support, it is not recommended to create more than 20 subnets in one network.
+Even if the quota for the total number of subnets in the project has been [increased](/en/tools-for-using-services/account/instructions/project-settings/manage#increase-quota), it is not recommended to create more than 20 subnets in one network.

 #### Other parameters